Relixir Alternatives in 2026

 AthenaHQ ($295/mo)

-Writesonic's Enterprise plan tracks 10+ AI search engines with custom dashboards, white-labeled reporting, and global competitor monitoring.
-The platform started as an AI writing tool and now combines content creation with a full GEO suite.
-For teams already using Writesonic for content, the AI search monitoring is an extension of existing workflows.
-The $1,499/mo entry is steep, but engine coverage is among the broadest in the market.
+Writesonic's Enterprise plan tracks up to 10 AI search engines with custom dashboards, white-labeled reporting, and global competitor monitoring.
+Self-serve tiers cover 3 engines (ChatGPT, Gemini, Google AI Overviews).
+The platform started as an AI writing tool and now combines content creation with a full AI search visibility suite.
+For teams already using Writesonic for content, the AI search monitoring is an extension of existing workflows, and its engine coverage at Enterprise is among the broadest here.

 If You Need Maximum Content Volume